wing5wong/artisan-whs-static/source/_events/2021-05-24_inter-house-link-netball.md

 ---
 title: Inter House Link Netball
-date: 2021-06-02T04:44:15.314Z
+date: 2021-06-03T00:40:44.703Z
 ---
 This term we are playing inter-house link netball.

-Please get a hold of your house prefects if you are interested in playing.
-The second game will be on Wednesday 2 June at 1st break in the Te Wehi Gym.
-Be changed into your house colours ready to go.
+Moana and Whenua will be playing on Thursday at 1st break in the Te Wehi Gym for this weeks inter-house link netball game.
+Can all players be changed into your house colours ready to go.

 Check the Te Mana Gym Notice board for the draw and rules.